cromano8/Shiny_Snowflake/README.md

 # Shiny Apps Hosted with Snowflake

 ### About this app:
 This example is the first Shiny app I ever deployed as part of my masters program many years ago and analyzes three plays by Shakespeare.
-It is always fun looking back at old code especially since at that time I didn't even know what Snowflake was.
+It's always fun looking back at old code especially when I am able to deploy it straight on Snowflake when back then I didn't even know what Snowflake was.

 **Prerequisites**:
 1. **Snowflake Account**: Ensure you have SYSADMIN privileges, cool with someone who does, or if working in a DEV environment, have the necessary privileges to create a stage, image repository, and compute pool.